Caoimhinv/pands-project2021/README.md

 ![insert violin plots here](./Images/violinplot.png)

-This violinplot is created using seaborn **sns.violinplot()**.
+This violinplot is created using seaborn **.violinplot()**.
 The formatting is nearly the same as the boxplot except an extra element **inner='point'** is defined - this refers to the data points inside the plot.

 We can get some extra understanding of same data here.
-We can see a split in the petal visualisation suggesting some discrimination between the classes.
+We can see a split in the petal visualisations suggesting some discrimination between the classes.

 ### Stripplot <a name="Stripplot"></a>